tomcritchlow/tomcritchlow.github.io/now.md

  - Sketching out what a marketing/growth bootcamp would look like as a "productized" version of my growth consulting for emerging startups (interested in being my test subject?)
  - Building a specialized recruitment business specifically for senior marketing candidates - need to hire or looking for a new job?
 Ping me!
  - Running an <a href="http://www.fiercelycurious.com">art business</a>.
  - At the early stages of sketching out a new venture - a science fiction publishing company.
 Codename <a href="http://www.sentientscifi.com">Sentient</a>.
-Interested?
-Shoot me a note.

 In the past I've done a lot of conference speaking - I'm open to new speaking opportunities so get in touch if you have an event you'd like me to speak at.